 Textile dyes also act as toxic, mutagenic and carcinogenic agents (see references for more information).
 They accumulate in the bodies, especially of those species that are at the end of the food-chain.
 Since sulfide agents are toxic, they are (slowly) substituted in the Western World by applying glucose in basic solution.

 My first pair of denim pants were cream with a floral Laura Ashley like print!
 In my opinion and those of my classmates, they looked like PJs.
-I wasn’t allowed to dye them because the color could rinse in the laundry.
+My Mom prohibited me to dye them because the color could rinse in the laundry.
 As 12 years old girl I fought a fashion battle me to get my first pair of jeans.
-These colored pants were also an argument “You didn’t wear your printed pair.”
+Ironically, those colored pants served as an argument: “You didn’t wear your printed pair.”

 The outfit inspiration photos below show some outfit ideas with “colored” denim.
 See this post on how to look great in denim-on-denim.